-Depreciation and amortization was $6.2 million and $3.2 million for the three months and $16.9 million and $8.6 million for the nine months ended September 30, 2017, and 2016, respectively.
+Depreciation and amortization was $7.7 million and $0.5 million for the three months ended March 31, 2018, and 2017, respectively.
 Therefore, net income before depreciation and amortization was as follows:

-The equity in the income or loss of AMAK reflected on the consolidated statements of income for the three and nine months ended September 30, 2017, and 2016, is comprised of the following:
+The equity in the income or loss of AMAK reflected on the consolidated statements of income for the three months ended March 31, 2018, and 2017, is comprised of the following:

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef